 I have an individually designed plan and would like to adopt a pre-approved plan.
 How do I make the switch?

 First, find a pre-approved plan and contact the provider.
 An employer may adopt a pre-approved plan at any time during the applicable (defined contribution (DC) or defined benefit (DB)) six-year remedial amendment cycle (Revenue Procedure 2016-37, Section 19).

 What is the deadline for an employer to adopt a newly approved version of a pre-approved plan?

-April 30, 2017, is the extended deadline to adopt a pre-approved defined contribution plan restated for items on the 2010 Cumulative List (sometimes called a “PPA” plan because the plan reflects the Pension Protection Act of 2006) (Notice 2016-3).
-This extended deadline applies to individually designed plan sponsors switching to a pre-approved plan on or after January 1, 2016, and allows them to apply for a determination letter by that date if otherwise permissible.
+April 30, 2017, was the extended deadline to adopt a pre-approved defined contribution plan restated for items on the 2010 Cumulative List (sometimes called a “PPA” plan because the plan reflects the Pension Protection Act of 2006) (Notice 2016-3).
+This extended deadline applied to individually designed plan sponsors switching to a pre-approved plan on or after January 1, 2016, and allows them to apply for a determination letter by that date if otherwise permissible.

 April 30, 2016, was the date by which an employer who maintained a pre-approved defined contribution plan prior to January 1, 2016, was required to adopt a new version of the plan (restated to reflect items on the 2010 Cumulative List) (Announcement 2014-16).

 Can an adopting employer rely on a pre-approved plan’s opinion or advisory letter, or must the employer request its own letter?